Are you ready to start your new life in Spain as a digital nomad? This post will show you how to get the new Spanish Digital Nomad Visa in four steps.

 c) Professional Qualifications or Work Experience

-You'll need to provide one of the following:
+You'll need to provide ONE of the following:

-• A copy of your degree or other qualification which is related to your job or profession
+• A copy of your degree or other qualification which is related to your job or profession, with apostille and sworn translation

 d) Curriculum Vitae

-• Your CV is now listed an a requirement when submitting the application.
+• CV is a requirement when submitting the application.
 It should be in Spanish – use Google Translate if necessary.

 e) Declaration That You Will Sign Up As Self-Employed OR S1 Form OR Private Medical Insurance